Methodology & Sources

 Reference only (rewritten in our words): Chile Pepper Institute publications, peer-reviewed journals, Guinness records, Wikipedia articles.

-Never copied directly: Copyrighted images, proprietary databases, trademarked varietal descriptions from seed companies.
+Never copied directly: Copyrighted images, proprietary databases, and trademarked marketing copy from seed companies.